Overview

 Lessons learned

 Technically, the prototype worked.
 Music could be triggered in one home and played in the other.
 The playback was not perfectly synchronized—the two systems typically drifted by about three seconds—but this delay did not appear to break the shared listening experience.
+Instead, it still seemed synchronous enough for families to experience the music as something they were sharing together across homes.

 More significant limitations quickly emerged elsewhere.
 Because each Raspberry Pi stored its own local music catalog, expanding or updating the song library remotely proved difficult.
 Managing and synchronizing music collections across homes did not scale well.